 Key performance indicators (KPIs) for supply chain management are critical.
 Hence, they will provide you with all of the information you require to remain responsive and flexible at all times.
 In all situations, supply chain management necessitates complete flexibility.
 Therefore, you must immediately correct any problems that may arise in multi-stage supply chains.

 Moreover, you can also make confident-in-the-moment decisions.
 Thanks to target data visualizations that are simple to analyze at a glance.
-Supply chain metrics can also help you achieve greater business growth by meeting or exceeding your clients’ fulfillment expectations.
+It can also help you achieve greater business growth by meeting or exceeding your clients’ fulfillment expectations.

 Top 20 Supply Chain Metrics